 Deputy Network Director, VISN 6

-Jonathan Benoit was appointed Deputy Network Direcxtor for VISN 6 effective May 23, 2022.
-Mr. Benoit (pronounced Ben-wah) has over 22 years of health care experience in VA, state government, and the U.S. Navy.
+Mr. Jonathan Benoit was appointed Deputy Network Director for VISN 6, on May 23, 2022.
+Mr. Benoit has over 23 years of combined health care and business operations experience across VA, state government, and the U.S. Navy.
 He has been with the Bay Pines VA Healthcare System since August 2016.
 He has been serving as the Associate Director since June 2018, where he oversees Engineering, Environmental Management, Logistics, Nutrition and Food, Safety, Emergency Management, Healthcare Technology Management, and Police Services.
 Additionally, he served as the organizational liaison to the Network Contracting Office, the Office of Information and Technology, and the Veterans Canteen Service.
 Prior to being appointed Associate Director, he served as the acting Assistant Director from February 2018 through June 2018 and Chief of Health Administration Service from August 2016 to February 2018.
 Before 2016, he worked for the Eastern Colorado VA Healthcare System, first as the Deputy Chief of Health Administration Service, then as the acting Chief of Health Administration Service.
 Mr. Benoit began his VA career in VISN 8 as a fellow in the Graduate Healthcare Administration Training Program before becoming the Chief of Data Quality at the Orlando VA Medical Center.
 He holds a Master of Science degree in Health Services Administration from the University of Central Florida and a Bachelor of Science degree in Community Health from the University of North Florida.
 Mr. Benoit is a proud Veteran of the United States Navy.

 Mary Parker, PharmD, FASHP, FCCP, FNCAP, Deputy Chief Medical Officer